UN Käerjéng 97

-UN Käerjéng 97 is a football club, based in Bascharage, in south-western Luxembourg.
+U.N.
+Käerjeng '97 is a football club based in Bascharage, south-west Luxembourg.
+They play in the National Division, the top tier of football in Luxembourg, since their promotion at the end of the 2024—25 season.
+Their home games are played at the Stade Um Dribbel.

 History

 A young club, it was only formed in 1997 as an amalgam of Union Sportive Bascharage and Jeunesse Hautcharage.

-In the 2005–06 season, Käerjéng finished sixth in the National Division.
+In the 2005–06 season, Käerjeng finished sixth in the National Division.
 They finished second in their relegation group, but were already guaranteed their safety before they played any games in it.